tochka-public/Tochka.JsonRpc/docs/en/server/examples.md

 <details>
 <summary>Expand</summary>

-Request's `method` property can be sent in different formats depending on global setting
+Request's `method` property can be sent in different formats depending on global setting: as `controller.action` or as `action`
 > `Startup.cs`
 ```cs
 .AddJsonRpcServer(options => {